Touching the Void (film)

-Touching the Void is a 2003 docudrama survival film directed by Kevin Macdonald and starring Brendan Mackey, Nicholas Aaron, and Ollie Ryall.
+Touching the Void is a 2003 survival documentary film directed by Kevin Macdonald and starring Brendan Mackey, Nicholas Aaron, and Ollie Ryall.
 The plot concerns Joe Simpson and Simon Yates' near-fatal descent after making the first successful ascent of the West Face of Siula Grande in the Cordillera Huayhuash in the Peruvian Andes, in 1985.
 It is based on Simpson's 1988 book of the same name.

 Critically acclaimed, Touching the Void was listed in PBS's "100 Greatest Documentaries of All Time".
 The Guardian described it as "the most successful documentary in British cinema history".